Why Your Click-Through Rate (CTR) Isn’t the Only Metric That Matters

 Office monitors displaying online advertising analytics

-CTR is calculated by dividing the number of click throughs your ad or link receives by the total number of impressions (times the ad is shown), then multiplying by 100 to get a percentage:
+To calculate click through rate (CTR) for online advertisements, divide the number of clicks your ad or link receives by the total number of impressions (the number of times the ad is shown), then multiply by 100 to get a percentage:

 CTR = (Clicks / Impressions) × 100